7 local service business strategies for 2026 growth

 5. Automate scheduling and client communication

-Automation reduces admin headaches and helps local service businesses grow efficiently.
-Using modern tools, you can manage more clients with less effort.
+Automation reduces admin work.
+You manage more clients with less effort.

 Benefits: